 A class of drugs that enhance brain activity.
-Prescription stimulants were used historically to treat asthma, obesity, neurological disorders, and a variety of other ailments, before their potential for abuse and addiction became apparent.
+Historically, doctors prescribed stimulants to treat asthma, obesity, neurological disorders, and various other ailments before their potential for abuse and addiction became apparent.

 Tablets and capsules.

-Medically, they are now prescribed for only a few health conditions, including narcolepsy, attention-deficit hyperactivity disorder and short-term treatment of obesity.
-They are swallowed and may be injected when abused.
+Currently, they are medically prescribed for only a few health conditions, including narcolepsy, attention-deficit hyperactivity disorder, and short-term treatment of obesity.
+When abused, they may be swallowed and/or injected.